Read-The-Question/rtq-review/src/pages/md/papers/csse--11-plus--maths--2017--sample-paper-4.md

 As per the question,

-Lets's solve it for first equation.
+Let's solve it for first equation.

 $
 \begin {aligned}